Wouldn’t it be wonderful if during their term in office

 My father taught me to ride a bike

-and not depend on stabilizers.
+and not depend onstabilizers.

 He hated smarmy men the most.